LLNL/zfp/docs/source/arrays.rst

   Return :ref:`proxy reference <references>` to scalar stored at given flat index (mutator).
 For a 3D array, :code:`index = x + nx * (y + ny * z)`.

+.. cpp:function:: iterator array::begin()

+  Return iterator to beginning of array.

+.. cpp:function:: iterator array::end()

+  Return iterator to end of array.
+As with STL iterators, the end points to a virtual element just past the last valid array element.

 1D, 2D, and 3D Arrays
 ^^^^^^^^^^^^^^^^^^^^^